This story takes place in the world of Vael.

 The room was one of three that Esme and her parents occupied on the upper floor of a building that leaned slightly eastward, as if an old man had grown tired of standing straight.
 The landlord called it lodgings.
 Esme’s mother called it sufficient.
 Esme called it home.

-The plaster walls held the memory of better colors — something that might once have been cream or pale yellow, now the indefinite grey of things that have given up.
+The plaster walls held the memory of better colors—something that might once have been cream or pale yellow, now the indefinite grey of things that have given up.
 A crack ran from the single window to the ceiling like a river on a map, and in winter the wind found it without fail.
-They had stuffed it with wool twice, but it had remained cold.
+They had stuffed it with wool twice, and it remained cold.

-The floor was bare board.
-In some ancient past, it might have been painted a color, but there was no one alive who would remember.
-The one color it wasn’t was dirt, because mother swept it every morning without exception, which Esme had come to understand was not about cleanliness but about dignity.
+The floor was bare board, unpainted as long as anyone could remember.
+The one thing it wasn’t was dirty, because her mother swept it every morning without exception—not for cleanliness, Esme had come to understand, but for dignity.
 You swept the floor because you were the kind of people who swept floors.
 You did not become the floor.

-There was a table, scarred and uneven on its legs, which her father had shimmed with a folded piece of leather that was itself beginning to wear through.
+There was a table, scarred and uneven, shimmed with a folded piece of leather that was itself beginning to wear through.
 Three stools.
-A shelf holding what remained of their cookware — a pot, a pan, two clay cups, a wooden bowl her mother had carried from the last place and the place before that.
-A straw mattress in the corner, decently covered, where her parents slept.
+A shelf holding what remained of their cookware.
+A straw mattress in the corner where her parents slept.
 Esme’s own sleeping place was a pallet rolled out each night and put away each morning, which gave the room the illusion of space it didn’t actually have.
-Her younger brother Charles didn’t have his own space, usually cuddling between his parents, or sometimes with her.

 The fireplace was the room’s only generosity.
-It was large enough for actual cooking, which meant they didn’t have to pay for use of a communal kitchen, which her mother said was worth more than it looked.
+It was large enough for actual cooking, which meant they didn’t have to pay for use of a communal kitchen.
 In winter they lived around it.
 In summer it made the room insufferable by midday.

-On the shelf above the fireplace — above the cookware, above the practical things — sat three objects that had no practical purpose whatsoever.
+On the shelf above the fireplace sat three objects with no practical purpose whatsoever.

-A piece of ribbon, deep blue, faded now but still recognizably blue, which her mother kept folded in a precise rectangle.
+A piece of ribbon, deep blue, faded but still recognizably blue, folded by her mother into a precise rectangle.

 And a drawing, made by someone with real skill, of a house Esme had never seen.
 Towers.
 A gate.
 Trees along a wall.